Joona-T/weathery/README.md

 * xml2js for parsing the FMI's XML response: https://www.npmjs.com/package/xml2js

 Ideas for improvement:
-* Improved responsiveness
-    * Deployed version's UI might break on some devices (horizontal scrolling).
-    * The search bar is suspected to cause this.
-* Unknown bug with weather quotes
-    * When changing forecast data, quotes don't alway reload/show properly.
 * Auto-suggestion for the search bar.

 ![app thumbnail](thumbnail.png)